lvsn/envMapConversions/README.md

 ========

 The main features of this package are:

-1. Support for many different environment map formats
+1. Support for many different environment map formats;
-2. Easy integration of additional formats
+2. Easy integration of additional formats;
-3. Automatic computation of solid angles
+3. Automatic computation of solid angles;
+4. Intuitive integration with Matlab with overrides of common functions such as `imresize`, `imshow`, etc.

 Formats
 =======